 While releasing a series of different photography books, Lynch’s only major move into literature came in 2006 when he authored Catching the Big Fish: Meditation, Consciousness, and Creativity, a short book which described his creative processes, memorable stories from his career and his practice of Transcendental Meditation.

-Described more as an autobiography and self-help guide, the book was made up of 84 vignette-like chapters with the title refers to Lynch’s idea that “ideas are like fish.
+Described as an autobiography and self-help guide, the book was made up of 84 vignette-like chapters with the title refers to Lynch’s premise that “ideas are like fish.
 If you want to catch little fish, you can stay in the shallow water.
 But if you want to catch the big fish, you’ve got to go deeper.”

-While Lynch used his book as a method of passing on his own ideas and methods, the filmmaker has never been afraid to absorb information from his fellow creatives and has often references the likes Maya Deren, William Eggleston and novelist Franz Kafka as figures who have inspired him through the years.
+While Lynch used his book as a method of passing on his own ideas and methods, the filmmaker has never been afraid to absorb information from his fellow creatives and has often referenced the likes Maya Deren, William Eggleston and novelist Franz Kafka as figures who have inspired him through the years.
 Kafka’s book The Metamorphosis, incidentally, was cited by Lynch as one of his favourite books of all time.

 A few years ago Lynch opened his Parisian private venue club Silencio, which is described as a “dedicated to creative communities.”
-Designed by Lynch himself in collaboration with with designer Raphaël Navot, Silencio was built like a long film travelling in order to “enable the discovery of an intimate cinema.”
-With a secret blackroom, a leafy smoking room, a photo gallery, a library, a large scene framed with red velvet, a golden corridor and mirror bars, Lynch’s club is located in the heart of historic Paris area of Montmartre.
+Designed by Lynch himself in collaboration with designer Raphaël Navot, Silencio was built like a long film travelling in order to “enable the discovery of an intimate cinema.”
+With a secret dark room, a leafy smoking room, a photo gallery, a library, a large scene framed with red velvet, a golden corridor and mirror bars, Lynch’s club is located in the heart of historic Paris area of Montmartre.

 A selection of David Lynch’s favourite books:

 - The Name Above The Title by Frank Capra

 - The Metamorphosis by Franz Kafka

 (Source: Radical Reads)